 Once your child is registered at a school, you are legally responsible for making sure that they attend regularly.

-Parents taking children out of school during term time which are not authorised by the Headteacher may result in a Penalty Notice being issued by the Local Authority.
+Parents taking children out of school during term time which are not authorised by the Principal may result in a Penalty Notice being issued by the Local Authority.

 - Fines apply per parent per child